 It’ll have less than half the seats of the Anglo-French airliner—only 40—split into two rows, on either side of the aisle.
-Which means that every passenger will have a window seat that looks out on the Earth’s curvature as the plane cruises at 60,000 feet and have the drinks trolley within arm’s reach.
+Which means that every passenger will have a window seat that looks out on the planet’s curvature as the plane cruises at 60,000 feet and have the drinks trolley within arm’s reach.

 Where a round-trip on the Concorde would’ve cost some $20,000, on the Boom, it’d be $5,000.